alexandreparra/quick_std/README.md

 useful for allocation that share the same lifetime.

 ### qs_array.h
 A dynamic array that can track how much space it has left and increase its size.
-It's buffer is allocated using malloc internally, meaning that a free is required by using `array\_free()`.
+Its buffer is allocated using malloc internally, meaning that a free is required by using `array_free()`.

 If you wish to use a custom allocator to provide the buffer to the array, use a Span instead, since reallocating the size of a custom allocator, like an Arena, would require much more work, and the